raysan5/raylib-lua/README.md

 <br><br>

-**WARNING: raylib-lua is very outdated!
-It's based on raylib 1.7 and it's being ported to raylib 2.0.
-Nor ready yet, sorry.
-In an effort to automatize binding generation I created [rLuaParser](https://github.com/raysan5/raylib-lua/tree/master/tools/rLuaParser), neither finished due to several side cases, specially related to opaque data types.
-Any help or contribution is welcome!**
+**WARNING: Current raylib-lua binding is outdated!
+It's based on raylib 1.7 and it's being ported to raylib 2.x.
+Not ready yet, sorry.**

 ### rLuaLauncher